GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2019/12/index.md

 The predefined User-Agent strings have been updated to reflect modern browser versions.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ONxZp1H5PnvusPEDGEJu.png", alt="A screenshot of the User Agent menu in the Network Conditions tab.", width="800", height="681" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ONxZp1H5PnvusPEDGEJu.png", alt="A screenshot of the User Agent menu in the Network Conditions tab.", width="800", height="681" %}

 To access **Network Conditions**, [open the Command Menu][9] and run the `Show Network Conditions` command.